Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 same `Normal`{.haskell} form are equivalent, in the sense that they can be interchanged inside any expression without altering its `Normal`{.haskell} form.

 We'll call this relationship "`Normal`{.haskell} equivalence".
-Whilst it's undecidable in general, we can approximate it using a `Fuel`{.haskell}
+It's undecidable in general, so it also gets wrapped in `Delay`{.haskell}:
-parameter:

 ```{.haskell pipe="./show Main.hs"}
 -- | Result of comparing two values (which may be the same)